Artsy Craftsy Mom

 It’s not surprising that we’re talking about Frankenstein, considering it’s Halloween and all.
 But Frankenstein’s monster is not your everyday monster – he’s different!
 In fact, he’s so unique that there’s a special day just for him – Frankenstein Day on August 30th!

 But that doesn’t mean he can’t make an appearance on Halloween along with the other monsters, does it?
-I’m pretty sure that where you find people dressed up as Dracula, Godzilla and Vampires, you’re sure to find some one with a green face and nuts and bolts sticking out of his head!
+I’m pretty sure that where you find people dressed up as Dracula, Godzilla, and Vampires, you’re sure to find someone with a green face and nuts and bolts sticking out of his head!

 So if you’re thinking of sporting a green face with your Halloween costume, we’ve got just the thing to match – a DIY Frankenstein Treat Bag!
-It’s got the hair, the teeth, the unmistakable green and of course, the nuts on the head!
+It’s got the hair, the teeth, the unmistakable green, and of course, the nuts on the head!

 DIY Frankenstein Treat Bag for Halloween